reharik/lint-diff-line/README.md

   # This will lint the last commit
   $ lint-diff-line HEAD^..HEAD

   # This will lint the differences between your current commit and your origin
   $ lint-diff-line origin/$(git branch --show-current)..$(git branch --show-current)

-	# This will lint the last commit but only typescript and json files (for an example)
+  # The default is just `.js` This will lint the last commit but only typescript and json files (for an example)
   $ lint-diff-line HEAD^..HEAD --ext .ts,.json

   ```

 ## Examples